RailCoin/devportal-tutorials-rb/tutorials/14_reblogging_post/README.md

 # Reblogging Post

-To reblog ("resteem") a post, we can use a custom json operation that is handled by the follow plugin.
+To reblog ('resteem') a post, we can use a custom json operation that is handled by the follow plugin.

 For this operation, we will use `custom_json` and a properly formed id and payload so that `follow_plugin` will pick up the reblog data and display the selected post in the feed of the account doing the reblog.